 Instructions

-- Peel the sweet potato’s skin alternately to create stripes.
-Then cut and discard both ends.
+- Peel the skin of 1 Japanese sweet potato (Satsumaimo) alternately to create stripes.
+Then, cut and discard both ends.

-- Cut the sweet potato into ½-inch (1.3 cm) thick rounds.
-Soak them in water to remove starch for 5 minutes and then drain.
+- Cut the sweet potato into rounds about ½-inch (1.3-cm) thick.
+Soak them in water for 5 minutes to remove the starch, then drain.

 - In a medium saucepan, add 1 cup water, 2 Tbsp sugar, and juice from ½ lemon.

-- Add the sweet potato rounds (ideally in a single layer) in the saucepan and place the Otoshibuta (drop lid) on top instead of the regular lid (here's why).
+- Add the sweet potato rounds in a single layer (ideally) in the saucepan and place an otoshibuta (drop lid) on top instead of the regular lid (here‘s why).
 Bring it to boil over medium heat.

-- When it’s almost done, open the Otoshibuta and insert a bamboo skewer in the center of the thick sweet potato and see if it goes through.
+- When it’s almost done, open the otoshibuta and insert a bamboo skewer into the center of the thick sweet potato.
+It's done if it goes through smoothly.

 To Store